neotheicebird/notes/graphql_edx/GraphQL Clients like Apollo.md

 ## View Layer integrations and UI Updates

 After the server responds, the data somehow needs to end up on the UI.
-Say for example in view, we can force update UI or just set the UI variables and let Vue update as a part of its cycle.
+Say for example in vue, we can force update UI or just set the UI variables and let Vue update as a part of its cycle.

 Here "layer" refers to the Functional Reactive Programming layer, formed by frameworks like Vuejs, react, or angular.